Tips Bulletin

 Compost tea is a type of liquid fertilizer full of beneficial bacteria and fungi to help plants grow.
 Compost tea may also contain other beneficial microorganisms like nematodes.
 Despite its name, many gardeners refer to compost tea as compost beer due to the process of creating it being closer to fermentation than making tea.

 There are two main methods for creating compost tea for plants.
-The most common way of making compost tea at home is by soaking compost in water to create a liquid fertilizer.
+The most common ways to brew compost tea fertilizer at home are by soaking compost in water to create a liquid fertilizer.
 The other option uses oxygen to create aerated compost tea.

 Compost Tea for Plants